Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Oktoberfest Beer Tents and Themes

-There are 17 main tents at Oktoberfest, with each one different.
+There are 17 main tents at Oktoberfest, each one unique.

-1. Augustiner Festhalle—This tent is the most popular among Germans and is the most family-friendly.
-However, getting a reservation is one of the more challenging places.
+- Augustiner Festhalle—This tent is the most popular among Germans and is the most family-friendly.
+However, getting a reservation is one of the more challenging tasks.

-6. Hofbräu —Festzelt—This is a favorite tent among international visitors, especially Americans.
+- Hofbräu —Festzelt—This is a favorite tent among international visitors, especially Americans.
 It draws large crowds but not many locals.
-It also has a large outdoor beer garden
+It also has a large outdoor beer garden.

 Oide Wiesn Beer Tents